FireBellyToad/WorldsViscera/known bugs.md

-- Sometimes the map have unconnected rooms
+- Sometimes the zone have unconnected rooms